Scholarly Concentration

 IMPACcT

-The IMPACcT (Improving Patient Access, Care, and Cost through Training) Primary Care Experience is a longitudinal program, open to students on an optional basis, that provides trainees with a mentored primary care experience integrating education and clinical skills focused on patient-centered care, quality improvement and population health in an interprofessional, team-based setting.
-Students apply to this program in their MS1 year and continue with the program through the entirety of their studies.
+The IMPACcT (Improving Patient Access, Care, and Cost through Training) is a program that provides trainees with a longitudinal, mentored primary care experience integrating education and clinical skills focused on patient-centered care, quality improvement, and population health in an interprofessional, team-based setting.

-IMPACcT brings together trainees from four clinical professions:
+IMPACcT brings together trainees from six clinical professions:

 • Medicine (residents and medical students)